Massacre of Glencoe: Oath of allegiance to William and Mary

 The Battle of Aughrim on 12 July ended Jacobite chances of victory in the Williamite War in Ireland, and any immediate prospects of a Stuart restoration.
-On 26 August, the Scottish government issued a Royal Proclamation that offered a pardon to anyone taking the Oath prior to 1 January 1692, with severe reprisals for those who did not.
-Two days later, secret articles began circulating which cancelled the Achallader agreement in the event of a Jacobite invasion and were allegedly signed by all the attendees.
-These included Breadalbane, who claimed they had been manufactured by the MacDonald chief Glengarry.
-From this point on, Stair's letters focused on enforcement, reflecting his belief that forged or not, none of the signatories intended to keep their word.
+On 26 August, the Scottish government issued a Royal Proclamation that offered a pardon to anyone taking the oath prior to 1 January 1692, with severe reprisals for those who did not.
+Two days later, secret articles began circulating which cancelled the Achallader agreement in the event of a Jacobite invasion.
+These were allegedly signed by all the attendees, including Breadalbane, who claimed they had been manufactured by the MacDonald chief Glengarry.
+Stair's letters now focused on enforcement, reflecting his belief that forged or not, none of the signatories intended to keep their word.

-In early October, the chiefs asked James for permission to swear unless he could mount an invasion before the deadline, a condition they knew was impossible.
-A document granting his approval was sent from the exile court in Saint-Germain on 12 December and received by Glengarry on the 23rd.
-He delayed sharing it with his colleagues until 28 December for reasons that remain unclear, although one suggestion is that it was driven by a power struggle within the MacDonald clan between Episcopalian elements like Glencoe and the Catholic minority, led by Glengarry.
-As a result, it was not until 30 December that MacIain of Glencoe left for Fort William to take the oath from its governor, Lieutenant Colonel John Hill.
-Since he was not authorised to accept it, Hill sent MacIain to Inverary with a letter for Sir Colin Campbell, the local magistrate.
+In early October, the Jacobite chiefs asked the exiled James VII for permission to take the oath unless he could mount an invasion before the deadline, a condition they knew was impossible.
+A document granting his approval was sent from Saint-Germain on 12 December and received by Glengarry on 23 December, who did not share it until 28th.
+While his reasons for the delay are unclear, one suggestion attributes it to an internal power struggle between Episcopalian MacDonalds like Glencoe, and the Catholic minority headed by Glengarry.

+As a result, it was not until 30 December that MacIain of Glencoe left for Fort William to take the oath from its commander, Lieutenant Colonel John Hill.
+Since he was not authorised to accept it, Hill sent MacIain to Inveraray with a letter for Sir Colin Campbell, the local magistrate.
 He administered the oath on 6 January, after which MacIain returned home.